mhuesch/Btree/README.md

   Insert as well as intialize, attach, update, and lookup are all implemented to be independant of key and value size.

   Debugging tools sanitycheck and display are functional as well.
+Sanity check is run in sim's read/execute loop, by typing "SANE"